-Tree workers are susceptible to injury, so the drill gives the men a chance to practice emergency scenarios.
+Tree workers are susceptible to injury, so the drill gives the competitors a chance to practice emergency scenarios.

-Climbers are given six minutes to tie-in to a harness, climb a tree, secure a dummy, and safely lower it to the ground.
+Climbers get six minutes to tie into a harness, climb a tree, secure a dummy, and safely lower it to the ground.

 The Arizona Tree Climbing Championships are sponsored by the Arizona Community Tree Council, an educational organization that works with Arizona arborists.